 When Is Japanese Eggplant Ready To Pick

-With Japanese eggplant, it is the same principles that apply.
+With Japanese eggplant, it is the same basic principles that apply to regular old eggplant.
 If your eggplants are fully white or have white stripes on them when immature, pick them prior to the white turning yellow and light brown.

 A Cautious Approach To Picking Eggplant In Their Prime